 Sustainable Rossmoor Sponsored AB 634 Solar Energy Legislation Is Signed Into Law, effective January 1, 2018!

-California has a new law governing rooftop solar installation in condominiums and co-ops as a result of the passage of Sustainable Rossmoor-sponsored AB 634 (Eggmen) last year.
+California has a new law governing rooftop solar installation in condominiums and co-ops as a result of the passage of Sustainable-Rossmoor-sponsored AB 634 (Eggman) last year.

 Our thanks, and the thanks of all California condo owners seeking to install solar panels, must go out to Brent Barnhart and Jennifer Mu, the Rossmoor residents who wrote the initial legislation and then carefully and tirelessly shepherded it through the pitfalls and vicissitudes of the California State Legislature; pushing back or amending the bill when they had to, always aware of and quickly countering the opponents’ sometimes artful, sometimes untruthful counterattacks behind the scene.
 After learning of AB 634’s final approval, they sent this message to our membership and readers:

 The new law will do the following: (1) prohibit California’s home owner associations (HOAs) from imposing an outright ban on rooftop solar energy systems; (2) exempt rooftop solar installation from the 67% HOA membership approval requirement; and (3) provide protection to homeowners who share the same roof space with the homeowner(s) who are applying to install a new rooftop solar system.

 Effective January 1st, 2018, Mutuals are no longer allowed by law to refuse to accept and consider a homeowner’s request to install solar panels on the roof of a building where the applicant lives, and on the roof of an adjacent garage or carport that has already been assigned to the applicant for exclusive use.